the-lay/tiler/README.md

 Implemented features
 -------------
  - Data reader agnostic: works with numpy arrays
- - Optimized to avoid unnecessary memory copies: numpy views for all tiles, except border tiles that require padding
  - N-dimensional array tiling
-   (but for now tiles must have the same number of dimensions as the array)
+   (note: currently tile shape must have the same number of dimensions as the array)
+ - Optional in-place tiling (without creating copies)
  - Supports channel dimension: dimension that will not be tiled
  - Overlapping support: you can specify tile percentage or directly overlap size
  - Window functions: Merger accepts weights for the tile as an array or a scipy window